-Louisiana is is another one on our list with relatively safe interstates and more dangerous smaller highways, but drivers from the Pelican state just are not measuring up well when it comes to wearing seatbelts!
-Being in the bottom 10 of 3 categories is enough to push Louisiana up to #4.
+Louisiana is another one on our list with relatively safe interstates and more dangerous smaller highways, but drivers from the Pelican state just aren’t measuring up well when it comes to wearing seatbelts!
+Being in the bottom ten of three categories is enough to push Louisiana up to #4.

 Best Ranking Factor: Federal Funding (14th)